jentityframework/jentityframework1/README.md

 - mysql-connector-java-5.1.36
 - persistence-api-1.0.2

+# JPA Annotations
+Current version only works with JPA Annotations as below:
+- @Table
+- @Id
+- @GeneratedValue

 # Donations
 **This project needs you!** If you would like to support this project's further development, the creator of this project or the continuous maintenance of this project, **feel free to donate**.
 Your donation is highly appreciated (and I love food, coffee and beer).
 Thank you!